 Project Overview

 UIW’s Founders Hall is an expansive nine-story building on a 10-acre property that has transformed the Broadway Campus and expanded its footprint by 20 percent.
 The property, which includes a 500-car parking garage and a 380,000 square-foot building, was acquired in 2019 and subsequently named for University founders, the Sisters of Charity of the Incarnate Word.
-Currently undergoing a careful renovation project that preserves its historic significance of the mid-century constructed building, Founders Hall will serve as a hub of innovative academic programing as home to the School of Media and Design and the School of Science, Mathematics and Engineering, and an intersection of global scholarship and thought leadership via International Affairs and the Liza and Jack Lewis Center of the Americas.
+It is currently undergoing a careful, phased renovation project that preserves the historic significance of the mid-century constructed building.
+The ground floor and first three floors of Founders Hall will serve as a hub of innovative academic programing as home to the School of Media and Design and the School of Mathematics, Science and Engineering, and an intersection of global scholarship and thought leadership via International Affairs and the Liza and Jack Lewis Center of the Americas.
 It will also house the Student Health Center and UIW Police Department in addition to select offices, classrooms, meeting spaces and spiritual spaces.

 A Historic Building.
 An Innovative Future.